Message from the CEO

-Evergreen Elm’s Supportive Living consist of three programs.
+Evergreen Elm’s In-Home and Community Service consist of three programs.
 All three of these programs work with participants age 18 and older who reside in McKean County.
 Each programs goal is to build on the skills the individuals has and empower participants by helping them develop the skills needed to become as independent as possible in the setting of their choice.

 The Mobile Medication program works with participants who have been diagnosed with a serious mental illness and struggle with their medication regime.
 This is a teaching model where participants learn about their medications, how to manage their medications, and how to control symptoms that would otherwise put them at risk for a more restricted environment.
 Participants are assisted by one of Evergreen Elm’s registered nurses and medication techs to manage their medication and to learn about the signs and symptoms of their illness.
 These services are delivered within the participants own environment and are meant to be on a short term basis.